Obsidian-StudiosInc/entrance/README.md

 ninja -C build
 ```

 On most systems you likely need a pam file.
+Meson will install this file.
 ```
 cp data/entrance.pam.d /etc/pam.d/entrance
 ```

-There are some others, entrance.arch and entrance.other.
-May need other
-variations for different operating systems/linux distributions.
+The systemd service file is presently not installed.
+It may or may not
+be usable and/or correct.
+Please see the section on logind/elogind for
+further information.

 ## Configuration
 Most things can be configured in entrance.conf, /etc/entrance/entrance.conf

-You could put a customized icon for your user in
-/var/cache/entrance/users/(username).edj with groupname "entrance/user/icon"
+Various aspects do no work.
+Please file issues for anything that is not
+configurable or does not work.
+It is known that things like background
+do not work.

 ## Usage
 In order to start entrance you need a system init script or systemd (untested).